 To make sure flowers bloom throughout the season, they need the appropriate amounts of nutrients and water.
 Deadheading, or removing spent blooms, is preferable to pruning because it allows flowers to grow back faster without injuring the plant.

 Do you dream in flowers?
 From desert blooms to garden classics, flowers add focal color to any landscape.
-Contact Victor’s Landscaping today to make your property colorful.
+Contact Victor’s Landscaping, Inc. today to make your property colorful.